 Is regarded as having such an impairment

-A person significantly restricted as to the condition, manner, or duration under which the average person in the general population can perform the same major life activity
+Is significantly restricted as to the condition, manner, or duration under which the average person in the general population can perform the same major life activity

 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in education programs or activities including academic, educational, extracurricular, athletic, and other programs or activities of schools.
 This prohibition includes discrimination against pregnant and parenting students.
 Students may request reasonable accommodations necessary due to the student’s pregnancy.

 The University Religious Observances Act (110 ILCS 110) states that a public institution of higher education shall adopt a policy which reasonably accommodates the religious observance of individual students in regard to admissions, class attendance, and the scheduling of examinations and work requirements.